Taco Bell, Harbor Freight Tools among new tenants planned for revamped Bohemia shopping center

 But the real estate firm is again faced with filling a big-box hole at Sayville Plaza because the Bed Bath & Beyond store, in Breslin Realty’s portion of the shopping center, will close this month.

-(The store and three others on Long Island are among hundreds of Bed Bath & Beyond stores that will be closing as the home goods retailer’s Union, New Jersey-based parent company struggles to stave off bankruptcy.)
+(The store and three others on Long Island are among 237 Bed Bath & Beyond locations that their parent company said in February would be closing, as the home goods retailer tries to stave of bankruptcy.)

 Breslin Realty is negotiating with at least four potential tenants to subdivide the building or take the entire space, he said.